-2.2 EMBEDDED APPLICATIONS
+2.2.1 EMBEDDED APPLICATIONS

-AUTO ATTENDANT
+VOICEMAIL/AUTO ATTENDANT

-The OfficeServ 7030 processor has the voicemail (requires license key) and automated attendant application (2 ports standard) embedded onto the main board.
+The MP10a processor has the voicemail and automated attendant application embedded onto the card.
 The VMAA is designed to meet the demands of the sophisticated voice mail user without sacrificing simplicity.
-The Automated Attendant is available with two ports for processing AA traffic routed to the Automated Attendant.
-The same two ports can be enabled to perform both the voicemail and automated attendant function of answering calls and storing messages into mailboxes for each extension.
-Two ports of AA comes standard in the OfficeServ 7030, however the 2 ports of voicemail require a license key to enable the voicemail.
+The Automated Attendant is available with four ports for processing voicemail/AA traffic routed to the Automated Attendant.
+The same four ports can be enabled to perform both the voicemail and automated attendant function of answering calls and storing messages into mailboxes for each extension.